cbcrg/tcoffee/docs/tcoffee_manual.rst

 *************************************
 Building Multiple Sequence Alignments
 *************************************
-How to generate The Alignment You Need?
+How to generate the alignment you need?
 =======================================
-What is a Good Alignment?
+What is a good alignment?
 -------------------------
-This is a trick question.
+This is a tricky question.
 A good alignment is an alignment that makes it possible to do good biology.
 If you want to reconstruct a phylogeny, a good alignment will be an alignment leading to an accurate reconstruction.

 In practice, the alignment community has become used to measuring the accuracy of alignment methods using structures.
 Structures are relatively easy to align correctly, even when the sequences have diverged quite a lot.
 The most common usage is therefore to compare structure based alignments with their sequence based counterpart and to evaluate the accuracy of the method using these criterions.